-Sometimes extreme circumstance occur.
+Sometimes extreme circumstances occur.
 Sometimes we reach our limitations of what we can and can’t do.
 Euthanasia may come on the table.
 That is ok.

 However, death and dying is so much bigger than euthanasia alone.
 It is a relationship, not a problem to be solved.
 Hospice for animals is a growing field, and we encourage everyone to learn more about what dying looks like.
-Some deaths involve pain, others are peaceful.
+Death itself generally is not painful.
+If there is pain going on, typically it is due to a painful medical condition.
 Evaluating your own relationship with pain and witnessing pain in another being can be a tremendous help when navigating this area.

 For those who have the courage to go there, and then support their animal through the dying process, a whole new world opens up that is not about us “fixing it”, but rather “allowing and witnessing” a natural process to occur.
 What a gift we can give our animals in allowing them autonomy in their final moments on earth.